-Are your email signature images changing their size or showing much larger when installing the signature in your email client?
+Are your email signature images changing the size or showing much larger when you install the signature in your email client?

-For the images in your email signature to display correctly, you will need to use the following DPI settings depending on which email client you’re using.
+To display the images in your email signature correctly, you must use the following DPI settings depending on your email client.

-• If you’re using Apple Mail, the DPI of the image should be 72 DPI.
+If you're using Apple Mail, the image should have 72 DPI.

-If you have an image in your signature that has a DPI of, let's say, 300, the image will probably look very big.
+If you have an image in your signature with a DPI of 300, it will look very big.
 This happens because Microsoft Outlook and Apple Mail scale images using the DPI value.

 To fix this, you will need to use an image processing tool such as Photoshop to change the image's DPI setting.